 There has been some research on Phosphatidylserine on its beneficial effects on memory and cognition.

-There is some debate if phosphatidylserine extracted from meat has the same benefits as soy based phosphatidylserine, as the soy based compound is the only one with some scientific proof of improving memory function in seniors with memory issues, like shown by this study done on Japanese elderly.
+There is some debate if phosphatidylserine extracted from meat has the same benefits as soy-based phosphatidylserine, as the soy-based compound is the only one with some scientific proof of improving memory function in seniors with memory issues.
+As shown by this study done on Japanese elderly.